flightstats/flex-example-clients/flight-status-feed/java/README.md

 # Example Java Client for the Flight Status Feed

-Note that the Flex Flight Status Feed is not part of the general purpose Flex API, and is only available to some partners.
+Note that the Flex Flight Status Feed is not part of the general purpose Flex API and is only available to some partners.

 The feed provides incremental updates to flight status data via "feed items" - small batches of updates that are usually delivered every several seconds.
 From a previously fetched item's URI, a client can iterate over the feed data forward or backwards in time to retrieve previous or subsequent items.
 The iteration pattern is designed to support concurrency, so that the client has control over the data rate when there is a large amount of available data to fetch.
 Iteration generally begins by finding the URI of the latest feed item, then iterating backwards in time or polling for future items.